JuscelinoMamede01/-ticaRafaella/README.md

 # Glasses website

-Project created for the practice of HTML, CSS,BOOTSTRAP and JS.
-Developed during the ux class at the college.
+Project created for the practice of HTML, CSS, BOOTSTRAP, and JS, developed during the UX class at the college.

 ## 👀